apache/pekko/docs/src/main/paradox/serialization-jackson.md

 ### Configuration per binding

-By default the configuration for the Jackson serializers and their @javadoc[ObjectMapper](com.fasterxml.jackson.databind.ObjectMapper)s is defined in the `akka.serialization.jackson` section.
-It is possible to override that configuration in a more specific `akka.serialization.jackson.<binding name>` section.
+By default the configuration for the Jackson serializers and their @javadoc[ObjectMapper](com.fasterxml.jackson.databind.ObjectMapper)s is defined in the `pekko.serialization.jackson` section.
+It is possible to override that configuration in a more specific `pekko.serialization.jackson.<binding name>` section.

 @@snip [config](/akka-serialization-jackson/src/test/scala/doc/org/apache/pekko/serialization/jackson/SerializationDocSpec.scala) { #specific-config }